ChrisSantosLang/redscience/docs/source/devenvironment.rst

 certain limits) to anyone with a web browser (e.g. cell phone), and it provides very fast GPUs.
-Most of the Jupyter Notebooks development environment on Colab can be made available elsewhere—it provides as many cells as you like in which to experiment with code—but Google added autocomplete and help windows that are noteworthy features.
+Most of the Jupyter Notebooks development environment on Colab can be made available elsewhere—it provides as many cells as you like in which to experiment—but Google added autocomplete and help windows that are noteworthy features.

 Similarly, your community 20 years from now might need new ways to